ABBA: The Tour: Critical response

 Brian Brennan of the Calgary Herald was very impressed with ABBA's stage performance (given the fact that the group had not previously toured in North America) although he felt the concert was very tame compared to the group's popularity stating, "[...] marred by disappointingly poor sound quality, obviously fatal for any band that depends for impact on mastery of studio technology.
 During the first half, the performers lacked the supercharged vitality and provocative self-assurance normally associated with big-league artists.
 However, for cool professionalism, assembly-line precision and computer-perfect programming, the show functioned like a machine from start to finish."

 Broadcasts and recordings

+Video recordings

 The tour was showcased in the film, ABBA in Concert.
 The film captured ABBA's Wembley Arena November, 1979, concerts in London, England.
 ABBA in Concert originally aired on BBC and NBC television in 1980, then was released on VHS in 1980 and DVD in 2004.
+It features footage from "Waterloo", "Eagle", "Take A Chance On Me", "Voulez-Vous", "Chiquitita", "I Have A Dream", "Gimme!
+Gimme!
+Gimme!
+(A Man After Midnight)", "Knowing Me, Knowing You", "Summer Night City", "Dancing Queen", "Does Your Mother Know" and "Hole In Your Soul".
+"Gämmal Fabodpsalm" was used over the end credits.

+The official videoclip for "I Have A Dream" features an extended version of the footage from the TV special.

+In the US and Japan, "The Way Old Friends Do" was added to the first broadcasts of the TV special.
+This performance was also included in the "Words And Music" TV special from 1981.

+For the release of the "ABBA In Concert" DVD in 2004, footage for "Thank You For The Music" was edited together and included as an extra.

+The 2012 2-disc DVD "ABBA In Japan" includes a documentary of the Japanese leg of the tour, and features snippets of "Voulez-Vous", "If It Wasn't For The Nights", "As Good As New", "Not Bad At All", "Hole In Your Soul", "Dancing Queen", "Waterloo" and "I Have A Dream" recorded during the 1980 Japanese concerts.
+All sound was overdubbed with studio versions of the songs.